 2. Changing Corporate Accountability – ESG and Procurement Team Interactions

-Another way in which procurement is impacted by the increasing need for ESG reporting in the supply chain is through the interactions within an organization.
+Another way in which the increasing need for ESG reporting in the supply chain impacts procurement is through the interactions within an organization.
 Accountability for supply chain sustainability is typically shared across the business.
 As discussed, procurement needs to support the design of the process, support suppliers and also review contractual agreements.

 Source: UN Global Compact – The state of sustainable supply chains

 The above diagram indicates that the responsibility can also extend to legal risk marketing, finance, as well as sustainability and procurement.
-The nature and scope of ESG data coupled with the rising importance of ESG disclosure globally, we can see how ESG risks can become legal, financial, and reputational risks to the companies and therefore involve multiple teams within a business.
+The nature and scope of ESG data coupled with the rising importance of ESG disclosure globally, indicates how ESG risks can become legal, financial, and reputational risks to the companies and therefore involve multiple teams within a business.

 Impact on procurement: